inequation/cppbuild/README.md

 However, to give an idea of what I have in my mind - the mock steps would be as follows:
 1. Open a shell in your project's directory and `git submodule add git@github.com:inequation/cppbuild.git`.
-2. Copy `cppbuild/cppbuild.example.cpp` to your project directory and rename it to `cppbuild.cpp`.
+2. Copy `cppbuild/build.example.cpp` to your project directory and rename it to `build.cpp`.
 It's the functional equivalent of a makefile in *cppbuild*.
 3. Customize the `describe()` function body inside that file.
 4. Bootstrap *cppbuild* using one of the command lines:
-   `$ g++ -o cppbuild cppbuild.cpp && ./cppbuild` on Unices, or `cl.exe /Fecppbuild.exe /Zi cppbuild.cpp && cppbuild.exe` on Windows.
+   `$ g++ -o build build.cpp && ./build` on Unices, or `cl.exe /Febuild.exe /Zi build.cpp && build.exe` on Windows.
 5. Get to work on your project.
-Edit `cppbuild.cpp` to your heart's content.
-Run `cppbuild <target> [options]` to build your project. *cppbuild* will rebuild itself automatically and seamlessly as needed.
+Edit `build.cpp` to your heart's content.
+Run `build <target> [options]` to build your project. *cppbuild* will rebuild itself automatically and seamlessly as needed.